jdlongmire/logical_emergence/README.md

 - **Transcendental Methodology**: Asks what must be the case for phenomena to be possible
 - **Metaphysically Neutral**: Compatible with naturalistic, design, or agnostic interpretations
 - **Interdisciplinary Integration**: Unifies logic, mathematics, physics, consciousness studies
-- **Machine-Verifiable**: Level 1→2 transition now formally proven in Lean 4
+- **Machine-Verifiable**: Level 1→2 transition systematically formalized in Lean 4

 ## Implications